walterpg/google-drive-sync/docs/install/require.md

 </div>

-If the old plugin currently synchronizes your databases successfully, this release will be able to synchronize those databases as well.
+If the old plugin currently synchronizes your databases successfully, this release should be able to synchronize those databases as well.
 Additionally, you will not be required to [authenticate and reauthorize](../usage/authorize) the plugin, at least as long as Google continues to respect the [authorization token](../usage/authorize#authorization-tokens)